rimusz/coreos-cluster-osx/README.md

-CoreOS-Vagrant Cluster GUI for OS X
+CoreOS-Vagrant Cluster for OS X
 ============================

 CoreOS-Vagrant Cluster GUI for Mac OS X is a Mac Status bar App which works like a wrapper around the [coreos-vagrant](https://github.com/coreos/coreos-vagrant) command line tool and bootstraps CoreOS cluster with one control (etcd) and two worker machines.
 Flannel network is set too.